-Catfish were readily abundant in the Antebellum South and, due to their status as "bottom feeders," weren't deemed the most stylish dinner staples.
-Once the South's seafood secret, mild-flavored catfish has gained popularity nation-wide.
+Due to their status as "bottom feeders," catfish weren't always deemed the most stylish dinner staples.
+But the South's seafood staple has gained popularity nationwide.
 Simply soak the catfish in milk for an hour before frying to eliminate any leftover fishy taste.
 The cornmeal crust creates a perfect light and crispy texture.

 Technique tip: The catfish is done when most of the bubbling stops and the fillets begin to float.